felixsch/noneio/posts/2014-09-18-Forward-X11-from-a-ipv6-host-to-a-ipv4-client.md

 description: ssh x11 forwarding from a client to a host via gateway
 tags: ssh x11 forwarding ipv6
 ---
-Since my new ISP uses ipv6 I was confronted with the problem: How should I use my remote window to test software (Xephyr in my case) when the clients ISP does not support ipv6.
+Since my new ISP uses ipv6 I was confronted with the problem: How should I use my remote x11 window to test software (Xephyr in my case) when the clients ISP does not support ipv6.

 Thanksfully my vservers supports ipv6.
 In this combination I was able to put up a ipv4 -> ipv6 gateway with X11 forwarding.

 _Note: This method does also work with more than one gateway and ipv4 only_

-## Lets go!

 Here my setup: